 To get into Machu Picchu, you need to present some ID along with your ticket.
 But, the plus side is if you’re using your passport as ID, you can get a passport stamp!
 Not that Machu Picchu is a country in its own right or anything.
 It’s just a souvenir, but a pretty cool one.
 Particularly if your poor passport is empty.
 Getting a stamp makes you feel like a real traveller somehow.
 To get your stamp, visit the desk by the entrance to the city.

 5. Unusual Machu Picchu Fact: You can’t wear a kilt

-This is a bit of an odd one.
+This is a bit of an odd one, as facts about Machu Picchu go.
 There are, as we’ve alluded to already, quite a lot of rules and regulations surrounding Machu Picchu.
 You can understand it: it’s a really popular site and the Peru wants to protect its history and heritage as much as possible.
 You can read the full list of prohibited activities at Machu Picchu but we’ve picked out some of the more unusual ones.

 It is prohibited to “do obscene acts inappropriate in a public place and that threaten morals and good manners such as undressing, disguising, lying down or running”.
 That includes things like arriving in your country’s traditional dress – like kilts or lederhosen.